CodeYellowBV/spine-high-templar/README.md

 ## Authorization: Token

-If the app doesn't use session auth, but an Authorization token, one can pass the token when opening the websocket.
-This is due a limitation of the WebSocket available in browsers, where it's not possible to add custom headers to a websocket open request.
+If the app doesn't use session auth but an Authorization token, one can pass the token under the `token` key in the Socket constructor options.
+Due to a limitation of the WebSocket available in browsers, it's not possible to add custom headers to a websocket open request, so we handle this in high-templar.

 The high-templar instance will add a header `Authorization: Token ${token}` when authenticating against the binder instance.